junecha/Blok_tech/README.md

 ## Wiki

 Check my wiki for all the documentation.
+(FYI wiki is written in Dutch)

 ## Database